 In case the child is suffering from measles, red spots and rashes over the body will continue to appear even after other symptoms have toned down.

 The doctor will perform a diagnosis of measles if red spots or rashes are noticed on an ailing child’s skin.
-A simple saliva test or a blood test can confirm the presence of measles- causing virus in the body.
+A simple saliva test or a blood test can confirm the presence of the virus in the child’s body.
 If you notice the symptoms of measles in your child, you should consult a doctor immediately and get the necessary tests done.

-While most children are likely to recover from measles without any further complications, there are chances that this condition may lead to other related problems.
-Some of the difficulties which are rare, but may be caused as a result of measles are as follows:
+While most children are likely to recover from measles without any further complications, there are chances that this condition may lead to other medical problems.
+Measles may, however, lead to the following health complications:

-- Hepatitis which is an ailment of the liver
+- Hepatitis – An ailment of the liver

-- Myocarditis which is an inflammation of the muscle in the heart
+- Myocarditis – An inflammation of the muscle in the heart

-- Meningitis which is an inflammation of the membranes of the brain and spinal cord
+- Meningitis – An inflammation of the membranes of the brain and spinal cord

-- Encephalitis which is an inflammation of the brain
+- Encephalitis – An inflammation of the brain

-Measles may also cause premature birth or miscarriage in a pregnant woman.
+Measles may also cause premature birth or miscarriage in pregnant women.

 There is no medication available to treat measles.
 Medication can be given to treat the symptoms associated with the infection.
 Here are a few remedies you may try and some precautions to keep in mind: